Documentation

 ISC offers additional options for the Per-page list for experienced users.

-3.1.3 Global list
+3.3 Global list

 The Global list is a list of all images on all pages or posts of your whole website.
 Hence, it’s usually placed on a dedicated “Image sources” page or relevant existing pages such as “Imprint.”

-Further down, you can choose the Included data in the “Global list.”
+Choose the Included data in the “Global list.”
 When you enable thumbnails, you will also have a chance to select their size.

 Please note that the “Attached to” column only lists posts and pages where Image Source Control found images in their main content.
 If an image was dynamically added after ISC indexed the content, you could re-save the page with a minor change so that ISC searches for images again.